Cigar Review – A. Turrent Puro Corojo Toro

 The stick seemed solidly constructed, and the wrapper was an even silky brown hue with a slight oily sheen.
 Attempts at a pre-light draw gave me very little insight into what flavors to expect, other than a peppery spice which I was already expecting, given what I know about Corojo tobaccos.
 A weak pre-light taste doesn’t necessarily indicate a tasteless cigar, so I broke out the trusty triple-torch and got to toastin’.

 As I took my first few puffs I noticed the draw was a bit tighter than I usually like, but not to the point where smoking becomes aggravating.
-Initial tastes revealed notes of cedar and red pepper spice, though the pepper was much more mild and smooth than I was expecting from a stick boasting 100% Corojo.
+Initial tastes revealed notes of cedar and red pepper spice, though the pepper was much more mellow and smooth than I was expecting from a stick boasting 100% Corojo.
 Anyway, the taste was pleasant and left just a bit of peppery tinge on the back of my throat.

 In the second third of the smoke the draw eased up a bit, which was nice, and the mellow pepper vibe continued.
 The pepper was complimented by subtle earthy notes, but had absolutely no bite or harshness.
 At this point the heavy dose of vitamin N in this stogie became apparent, causing me to set it down for a minute.
 “Full-Bodied” was definitely an accurate description for this cigar.
 After a couple breaths of fresh air and a sip of my coffee I resumed smoking.